Rob-O-Code/Frontiers23/README.md

 The `owmapi` project will show how websites can access data from server endpoints.
 Using the free API service from [OpenWeather](https://openweathermap.org), a location can be geocoded to find the coordinates, and the coordinates can be queried to receive the current and forecasted weather.

 > [!NOTE]
 > The APIKEY constant in `display.js` must be set to a user-generated API key from https://home.openweathermap.org/api_keys.
 This grants access to current weather, 5 day, 3 hour forecasts, geocoding, and air quality reports.
+A class API key is currently load, but will be deactivated in the future.

 The starter code includes 4 sets of fake API calls in `testjson`, which are used when the test buttons are pressed in the developer toolbar at the top of the page.